vehsamrak/phpluralize/README.md

 Pluralizer accepts four parameters:
 1. number of items
 2. first pluralization form (for one item).
-3. first pluralization form (for two item).
+3. second pluralization form (for two item).
-4. first pluralization form (for five items).
+4. third pluralization form (for five items).

 Output will be valid pluralized string for a given number of items.